IslomovSH/python-homework/lesson-16/homework/homework.md

 # 8. Array Statistical Functions (Do self-tudy)

 Create a random NumPy array of 10 elements and calculate the mean, median, and standard deviation of the array.

+# 9 Find min and max

+Create a 10x10 array with random values and find the minimum and maximum values.

+# 10

+Create a 3x3x3 array with random values.